 - Ensure your room temperature is between 17 and 21 degrees Celsius, so that you feel relaxed and comfortable;

 - Keep the environment noise free.
-If your surroundings loud or noisy, consider using a white noise machine or app.
-White noise is a monotonous sound that blocks away all the other sounds, putting the environment at peace;
+If there is too much ambient noise, consider using a white noise machine or app.
+White noise is a monotonous sound that shuts off all the other noise;

-- Remove all screen devices from your bedroom.
-Playing a game or watching TV may seem relaxing, but the blue light that is emitted from these screens delays the release of sleep-inducing melatonin;
+- Do not play games, work on your laptop or watch TV just before going to sleep: the blue light coming from these screens delays the release of sleep-inducing melatonin;

-- Follow a routine.
-Try to go to bed and wake up around the same every day.
-Developing a routine helps your body to enter a relaxed state more quickly.
+- Keep a routine.
+Try to go to bed and wake up at around the same time every day.
+Your body can then better prepare for sleep.
 Invest in a new mattress, a good pillow and comfortable nightwear;

 What treatment options are there?

-Doctors generally do not recommend prescription medication for sleep problems, since sleeping pills are habit-forming and have many side effects.
+Doctors generally do not recommend prescription medication for sleep problems, since sleeping pills are habit-forming and have a lot of side effects.
 To a certain extent, sleep medication is a temporary fix until the underlying problem is addressed.
-If you do need to resort to medication for chronic insomnia, make sure it is used sparingly for short-term situations.
-A short- acting benzodiazepine-antagonist, such as lormetazepam, temazepam, zolpidem of zopiclone, is preferable in such cases.
-These medicines are well-established and have few side effects the following day when used in low doses.
+If you do need to resort to medication for chronic insomnia, make sure to use it sparingly for short-term situations only.
+A short- acting benzodiazepine-agonist, such as lormetazepam, temazepam, zolpidem of zopiclone, is preferred in such cases.
+There is extensive experience with these medicines and when used in low doses, there is little risk of their having an after-effect the next day.
 Mild or short- term sleep problems are not treated with medication because the side effects do not outweigh the potential benefits.

-There are also treatment options other than medication that can help to improve your sleep rhythm.
-Examples of alternative therapies include meditation and yoga, aromatherapy, herbal tea and melatonin.
+Other alternative treatments are also possible to regain and improve your sleep rhtyhm.
+Examples of such alternative therapies include meditation and yoga, aromatherapy, herbal tea and melatonin.
 If the sleep problem cannot be solved with these options, you can ask your doctor for a referral to a sleep clinic for a more thorough evaluation.
 Disorders such as sleep apnoea and narcolepsy, and also insomnia and snoring are treated here.

 - Take about an hour before bedtime to relax and get ready to sleep.
 This means no TV, laptops, tablets or mobile devices.
-Instead, read a book or magazine, or listen to calming music to prepare your mind for a peaceful night’s rest;
+Instead, read a book or magazine, or listen to quiet and relaxing music to prepare your mind for a peaceful night’s rest;

 - Get into an exercise routine.
 Exercise or go for a brisk evening walk.
 Start doing relaxing activities, such as dancing, yoga or meditation;

-- Do not overload your diary.
-Leave opportunities in between activities to relax and unwind.
+- Do not overload your agenda.
+Leave space in between activities to relax and unwind.
 This applies to both your professional and personal life;

 - Make time to relax;